solana-turbin3/Q1_25_Builder_daniel-burlacu/README.md

 An 7-week journey designed to transform you into a skilled Solana developer.

-- 📚 4 Weeks of Live Remote Sessions: Gain in-depth knowledge of Anchor, TypeScript client development, and testing strategies.
+- 📚 4 Weeks of Live Remote Sessions: Gain in-depth knowledge of Rust, Anchor, TypeScript client development, and testing strategies.
 - 💻 3-Week Building Sprint: Apply your skills to create a full project, from concept to deployment.
 By the end of the program, you’ll:
 - ✅ Launch a PoC/MVP on Devnet